isomerpages/moe-oneschoolbus/_guides-for-bus-operators/How do I create or edit bus routes (guided)?.md

 ----------------------------
 ##### How do I add a student to an existing stop?

-1. Hover over the first cell Stop # of the row.
+1. Hover over the first cell **Stop #** of the row.
 A checkbox and a menu button will pop up.
 Select the menu button.

 ![](/images/Operator/osb%20ops%2009%20bus%20route%20add%20to%20existing%20stop.png)

 2. Select **Insert student to stop**.
 A new row will appear below the current row.

-3. Fill in the student’s name and contact, and press `Save Changes`.
+3. Fill in the student’s name and contact, and press **Save Changes.**

 ----------------------------
 ##### How do I add a new stop before or after an existing stop?

-1. Hover over the first cell (`Stop #`) of the row.
+1. Hover over the first cell **Stop #** of the row.
 A checkbox and a menu button will pop up.
 Select the menu button.

 ![](/images/Operator/osb%20ops%2010%20bus%20route%20add%20stop.png)

-2. Select `Insert stop above` in the menu if you want to add a new stop before the current stop, or `Insert stop below` if you want to add a new stop after the current stop.
+2. Select **Insert stop above** in the menu if you want to add a new stop before the current stop, or `Insert stop below` if you want to add a new stop after the current stop.
 A new row will appear before or after the current stop.

-3. Fill in the row details, and press `Save Changes`.
+3. Fill in the row details, and press **Save Changes.**

 ----------------------------
 ##### How do I separate a student from a merged stop?